brunosan/cv/index.md

 ## Active Boards and Councils ##

 * Strategic Advisory Board.
 Inmarsat, International Partnership Programme.
-* Member of the *World Economic Forum*, "Expert Network" and "Global Future Council on Space".
+* Member of the *World Economic Forum*, "Expert Network".
-* International Advisory Council.
-UAE Federal Competitiveness and Statistics Authority.

 ## Education ##
 * Executive Modules:
   * Harvard Kennedy School Education Module: *Global Leadership and Public Policy for the 21st Century*, 2017
   * Stanford Graduate School of Business and Stanford Earth: *Transformative Leadership for Sustainability and Resilience*, 2016